a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_3_1_Views.md

 ### Task #5: Update the Inactive Expense Reports view

 1. Locate and open the Inactive Expense Reports view.
-2. Select View Column and from the menu that appears, select **Report Purpose:**
+2. Select View Column and from the menu that appears, select **Report Purpose.**
-3. Select View Column and from the menu that appears, select **Report Due Date:**
+3. Select View Column and from the menu that appears, select **Report Due Date.**
 4. Repeat step nine to add the following columns:
     - Report Total
     - Last Date for Approval